 As specified in the North East Link Act 2020 (Act), the key objectives, functions, and powers that enable STC’s commercial operations include to:

-- Engage in activities in relation to the delivery of the NEL road; and
+- Engage in activities in relation to the delivery of the NEL road

 - Engage in other activities connected with the NEL road, and charge fees for those activities.

-STC will work collaboratively with the Government, including DoT, the Department of Treasury and Finance (DTF) and the North East Link Program (NELP), in carrying out its roles and responsibilities for the NEL.
+STC will work collaboratively with the Government, including DTP, the Department of Treasury and Finance (DTF) and the North East Link Program (NELP) (a division of the Major Transport Infrastructure Authority (MTIA)), in carrying out its roles and responsibilities for the NEL.
+This includes optimising the value of the toll revenue (within prevailing Government road pricing policy) through applying commercial principles in managing the toll revenue risk.